-"Fixed Rate" means the fixed coupon rate of 7.00% per annum for the accrual of Capital Payments (or, in the case of the Initial Debt Securities, the minimum fixed coupon rate of 7.00% per annum for the accrual of interest) for any Capital Payment Period (or, as applicable, any Interest Payment Period) ending on or prior to the Reset Date.
+"Fixed Rate" means the fixed coupon rate of 6.00 per cent. per annum for the accrual of Capital Payments (or, in the case of the Initial Debt Securities, the minimum fixed coupon rate of 6.00 per cent. per annum for the accrual of interest) for the first Capital Payment Period (or, as applicable, the first Interest Payment Period).

-"Floating Rate" means the Reference Rate for the accrual of Capital Payments plus 0.125% per annum for Capital Payment Periods commencing on or after the Reset Date provided, however, that no Capital Payments shall in any event accrue at a rate of more than 8.00% per annum.
+"Floating Rate" means the Reference Rate for the accrual of Capital Payments plus 0.025 per cent. per annum for Capital Payment Periods commencing on or after the Reset Date provided, however, that no Capital Payments shall in any event accrue at a rate of more than 8.00 per cent. per annum.